My Suit Is Also Super

 - In the Tales of Maj'Eyal variant, using various area effect spells to get rid of anything lesser than an ego/artifact level item is a very efficient method to deal with the increasingly high number of item you'd consider worthless as you level up.

 - While your potions turn to water.
 Note that both of these facts can prove to be useful.

 - The game Area 51 is an FPS, and therefore you can't look at your character during gameplay.
 By the end of the game, it's shown that the originally pristine environmental suit is now mostly shredded and destroyed, with large sections missing.

-- Subverted in Samurai Jack, the titular character's clothing is extremely prone to damage, as it's the closest thing the animation get have to him getting shoot or slashed.
+- Subverted in Samurai Jack; the titular character's clothing is extremely prone to damage, as it's the closest thing the animation get have to him getting shot or slashed.